hitesh911/matrixMultplication/README.md

-Sure, here's a possible README for your code:

 # Matrix Multiplication Program

 This is a Python program that allows the user to input two matrices and multiply them.
 The program uses the `os` and `time` libraries to clear the console and pause the execution for a few seconds to simulate a loading animation.